Elephant-friendly tour operators announced in the Netherlands

 Taming is a stressful and painful process.
 Performed at a young age, it includes restraint, and denial of food and water.
 In many cases, severe pain is inflicted to speed up training.
 This ‘breaking-in’ is intended to permanently establish human dominance over the elephant, and frequently leads to death from exhaustion and dehydration.

-We strongly believe that by choosing to avoid elephant entertainment, like shows and rides, both travelers and tour companies can significantly improve welfare conditions for elephants in captivity.
+We strongly believe that by choosing to avoid elephant entertainment, like shows and rides, both travellers and tour companies can significantly improve welfare conditions for elephants in captivity.

 The aim is to create a switch in the Dutch travel industry as a whole, towards venues where elephants are provided as much freedom as possible and are allowed to roam in a natural habitat.
 This practice will be the beginning of a gradual, sustainable phase-out and contribute to making the tourism industry more conscious of animal welfare.